autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 An _accusation_ is a claim that a consensus committee member has failed to participate correctly in consensus.
 The protocol only allows a validator to have one pending _accusation_ at a time.
 New _accusations_ are made by submitting evidence of an accusable rule infraction on-chain as an accountability event of type `Accusation`.

-Accusations do not automatically cause slashing and an _innocence proof window_ measured in blocks gives the accused _offending validator_ a window to detect an _accusation_ and prove _innocence_ by submitting an _innocence_ proof on-chain.
+Accusations do not automatically cause slashing, as an _innocence proof window_ measured in blocks gives the accused _offending validator_ a window to detect an _accusation_ and prove _innocence_ by submitting an _innocence_ proof on-chain.

 After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of an _accusation_ on-chain, a `NewAccusation` event is emitted logging the _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, _severity_ of rule infraction, and the event ID.